-On occasion, you might see an orange "Timely Warning" alert informing you of a significant issue that could affect your safety.
-Timely warnings are sent by both email and text and issued as a result of a Clery Act crime that has occurred on Campus Property, Non-Campus Property and Public Property as those terms are defined on page 15 of this report.
+On occasion, you might see an orange "Safety Warning" alert informing you of a significant issue that could affect your safety.
+Safety warnings are considered "Timely Warnings" which are sent by both email and text and issued as a result of a Clery Act crime that has occurred on Campus Property, Non-Campus Property and Public Property as those terms are defined on page 15 of this report.
 This alert will include detailed safety instructions.